 Bottom Line

-The Arc’teryx Beta is the jacket to bring when heavy rain and strong winds hit your next hike.
+The Arc’teryx Beta SL (men’s / women’s) is the jacket to bring when heavy rain and strong winds hit your next hike.
 We were warm and well-protected in this stellar shell while out in some of the heaviest conditions the Chugach Range of Alaska could throw at us.
-The Beta stands out to us as one of our best rain jackets.
+With its superior weather resistance, excellent comfort and mobility, and standout breathability, the Beta SL is one of our best rain jackets.

 With waterproof zippers, tight cinches at the hood and waist, and exceptional durability, we use this jacket for many trips when the weather takes a turn.
 We love this option for its high-quality weather resistance and extreme durability.
-While it does lack pit zips that many others have, the Gore-Tex used in this jacket breathes much better than expected.
+This has been our go-to jacket for heavy backcountry trips like remote Alaskan packrafting, wet hikes above treeline, and even the occasional winter trip.
+Equipped with pit zips, the Beta SL provides excellent breathability on long uphill slogs.

-The biggest deterrent is its high price point – there’s no getting around this is an expensive jacket.
-However, it’s an investment in protection on the harshest weather days and a layer that is guaranteed to keep you dry and warm.
+The biggest deterrent is its high price point—there’s no getting around the fact that this is a spendy jacket.
+However, it’s an investment in protection on the harshest weather days and a layer that is guaranteed to keep you dry and warm no matter what the storm throws at you.

 Quick Specs